yakaz/elasticsearch-action-updatebyquery/README.md

 * `routing`: Sets the routing that will be used to route the document to the relevant shard.
 * `timeout`: Timeout waiting for a shard to become available.

+### Configuration options:

+* `action.updatebyquery.bulk_size`: The number of documents per update bulk.
+Defaults to `1000`.
+* `threadpool.bulk.queue_size`: This plugins files bulk requests to perform the actual updates.
+   You may decide to increase this value over its default of 50 if you are experiencing the following errors:
+   `EsRejectedExecutionException[rejected execution (queue capacity 50) on org.elasticsearch.action.updatebyquery.TransportShardUpdateByQueryAction$1]`

 Context variables
 -----------------

 NOTE: v2.0.0 of this plugin dropped the support of additional context variables in favor of a unified code path with the Update API.
 Pull request [elasticsearch/elasticsearch#5724][es#5724] aims at restoring them (except `_uid`).
 As such, the context variables available through the update by query feature are the same as those available in the Update API scripts.

+### Input variables

 Just like in the Update API, the script has access to the following variables (as of Elasticsearch 1.1.0):